ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/responsive_design.md

 To optimize your web page so the content scales and fits the browser window for any device, you need to specify a `meta` viewport element.
 The viewport element instructs the browser on how to scale and size the visible area (the viewport) of the web page.

 But, what values should you use?
 Well, in AMP, that's already spelled out for you.
-As part of the [required markup](/docs/fundamentals/spec.html#required-markup) for AMP pages, you need to specify the following viewport:
+As part of the [required markup]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/spec/amp-boilerplate.md', locale=doc.locale).url.path}}#required-markup) for AMP pages, you need to specify the following viewport:

 ```html
 <meta name="viewport" content="width=device-width,minimum-scale=1,initial-scale=1">